sachinprasanna/aip-assignment3/README.md

 13. Password must be encrypted
 14. Precautions for concurrent saves
 15. Precautions for sql injection
-16. Add ajax requests on necessary pages which have dynamic content such as post listing, search posts, delete posts
+16. Add ajax requests on necessary pages which display dynamic content such as post listing, search posts, delete posts